iTwin/itwinjs-core/docs/core/bis/intro/fabric-of-the-universe.md

 ## Models

-A `Model` is a “container” of Elements that provides a context (and a Modeling Perspective) for the contained Elements.
+A `Model` is a *container* of Elements that provides a context (and a Modeling Perspective) for the contained Elements.

 See [Model Fundamentals](./model-fundamentals.md) for a more detailed discussion of Models.